Trail Blazers' Jusuf Nurkic: Will not return Wednesday

-Nurkic has been ruled out for the rest of Wednesday's game against the Jazz due to left calf soreness.
+Nurkic has been ruled out for the remainder of Wednesday's game against the Grizzlies due to left calf soreness.

-Nurkic left the game in the third period and will finish the contest with 17 points and five rebounds across 33 minutes.
-Drew Eubanks and Trendon Watford figure to pick up Nurkic's vacated minutes Wednesday.
-Nurkic's next chance to play will come Saturday against Toronto.
+Nurkic was sent to the locker room early in the first quarter of Wednesday's tilt and will not return after re-aggravating a lingering calf issue.
+The 28-year-old will finish scoreless (0-1 FG) with one rebound and one assist across two minutes of play.
+Drew Eubanks and Trendon Watford are strong candidates to receive extra minutes Wednesday.
+Nurkic's next chance to suit up will come against the Wizards on Friday in the first game of a back-to-back set.

 More News